jdstrand/language-checker/docs/rules.md

 ## Disabling Default Rules

-You can disable default rules by providing a rule in your `woke` config file (ie `.woke.yml`), with no terms or alternatives.
+You can disable default rules by providing a rule in your `language-checker` config file (ie `.woke.yml`), with no terms or alternatives.

 This will disable the default `whitelist` rule: